Cryptocurrency Trading: Great Bitcoin Strategies

 Trading volume in Bitcoin derivatives has exploded!

-When Satoshi Nakamoto released the Bitcoin white paper on 31 October 2008, he was most likely astonished at how quickly Bitcoin would evolve into a multi-billion dollar trading vehicle.
+When Satoshi Nakamoto released the Bitcoin white paper on 31 October 2008, he was most likely astonished at how quickly Bitcoin would evolve into a multi-billion pound trading vehicle.
 In less than 10 years, Bitcoin (BTC) finds itself on the verge of being recognized as a major asset class within the investment community.
 Trading volume in Bitcoin derivatives has exploded during the past few years and there are many great Bitcoin strategies to try.
 In this article, we take a look at some of the main ones and help decide whether they’re right for you.

 Bitcoin Futures Are on a Tear